themoosman/weewx-ambientweatherapi-json/README.md

 This is an AmbientWeather API driver for weewx.
 This will work with any AmbientWeather stations that uploads data to ambientweather.net.
 I decided to go this route as the only way to get access to some infomration is via the Ambinent Weather API.
 Since I have a number of external temperature sensors I wrote this driver so I could pull that data into weewx.

-This driver uses the [AmbientAPI](https://github.com/avryhof/ambient_api) Python3 pakcage to make the API calls.
+This driver uses the [AmbientAPI](https://github.com/avryhof/ambient_api) Python3 package to make the API calls.

 This driver only works with Weewx 4.0+ and Python3.